Skip to Calculator

 Most Break-Even Calculations Are Wrong

-That's not cynical — it's just accurate.
+That's not cynical.
+It's just accurate.
 Most business owners who do run break-even analysis make at least one of these seven mistakes, often producing break-even projections that are off by 20–40%.
 The result: prices that aren't high enough, cost structures that don't get scrutinized, and surprises when profitability doesn't materialize.

 Break-even analysis is only as useful as the accuracy of its inputs.
 Here are the mistakes to fix, and what to do instead.